Pomax/are-we-flying/docs/index.md

 9. which passes it on to the `autopilot.update` function,
 10. and _that_, finally, sets an `active` class on the associated button.

-And that all happened so fast that as far as you can tell, you just clicked a button and it instantly changed color to show that it's active: that's a good sign!
+And that all happened so fast (even on a laptop from 2015, this takes only a few milliseconds) that as far as you can tell, you just clicked a button and it instantly changed color to show that it's active: that's a good sign!
 It looks like we'll be able to control our autopilot through the browser without things feeling sluggish or laggy!

 ## So how does an autopilot work?